Asheford Institute Of Antiques - Antique & Appraisal Home Study Course

 With the right knowledge, instructional tools, and a properly directed plan of study, the Asheford Program can turn virtually anyone interested in the field of antiques, vintage, retro and professional-level appraising, into an expert in a relatively short period of time.
 The A.I.A.
 Program can teach even the beginner the most complex principles needed in order to succeed, as well as giving the experienced dealer/appraiser/curator an abundance of innovative new ideas and information that they may have never thought of before.

-The Asheford Course can benefit almost anyone who has a dedicated interest in the world of the decorative arts and appraising, and can show you how to succeed in this lucrative business where others often fail.
-The Course Outline below, provides a sampling of some of the topics included within the school's comprehensive course curriculum.
+The Asheford Course can benefit almost anyone who has a dedicated interest in the world of the decorative arts and appraising and can show you how to succeed in this lucrative business where others often fail.
+The Course Outline below, provides a sampling of some of the topics included within the school's comprehensive Course curriculum.

 The A.I.A.
 Course Is Divided Into Five Plans Of Study

-(Thirteen Volume Program - Over 2400 Pages)
+(Thirteen Volume Program - Over 3000 Pages)

 Below, you will find a breakdown of the Asheford Program in either e-Course or Textbook version.
 Each Plan of Study is divided into four main topics: Pleasure, Profit, Appraising and Care & Restoration.
 There are a total of 12 individual Textbooks (or 13 e-Course modules), that comprise the core Study Plans of the Asheford curriculum (Note: additional online teaching aids such as embedded videos, interactive multimedia, instructional online displays, and one-click links to related web sites, are only available within the e-Course format).